UBC-CIC/noise-tracker-web/docs/UserGuide.md

 ### Download

 This tab lists which hydrophone data the operator would like to download.
-The date range may also be selected, and a ZIP file will be exported and link to download the file will be sent to the user in an email.
+The date range may also be selected.
+A ZIP file containing the relevant files will be created and a link to download the file will be sent to the user in an email.

 ![operator download tab](images/userGuide/operator_profile_download.png)